PixarAnimationStudios/OpenUSD/README.md

 Launch the "Developer Command Prompt" for your version of Visual Studio and run the script in the opened shell.
 Make sure to use the 64-bit (x64) command prompt and not the 32-bit (x86) command prompt.
+(Note if you're trying to build with Visual Studio 2017, use the "x86 Native Tools Command Prompt for VS 2017").

 See https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs for more details.